The Northern Fowl Mite (NFM) (Ornithonyssus sylviarum

 Chickens infested with NFM may appear very irritated, and be seen trying to scratch themselves by rubbing up against objects and biting at their feathers.
 Feathers in the vent area often appear soiled and blackened, due to the accumulation of dried blood and scabs, mite eggs, excrement, and cast skins.
 You may be able to see them moving in their feathers (as tiny dark specs).
 Using the light, inspect the chicken's feathers by parting them to see the skin, especially in the vent area.

-NFM infests a wide range of domestic and wild birds, rodents, wildlife, and domestic animals.
-They can survive off of a host for 2 to 3 weeks under optimal conditions.
+Northern fowl mites are found on a wide range of domestic and wild birds, rodents, wildlife, and domestic animals.
+They can survive off their host for 2 to 3 weeks under optimal conditions.

 Northern Fowl Mite Vs Red Poultry Mite